Alfresco/docs-alfresco/process-automation/latest/model/connectors/email.md

 title: Email connector
 ---

 The email connector is used to send emails using the SMTP protocol as part of a process instance.

 The email connector is displayed on the process diagram as an envelope.

+> **Important**: The email connector requires an email server to use.
+This server is separate to the Alfresco hosted environment and should be created and managed by customers.

 ## Send